Nickey

 The following is an interview that appeared on the now defunct Technodyke website.

 Trying to track down the elusive Nickey Barclay, the former keyboardist for Fanny, is very akin to finding the proverbial needle in the haystack.
 If you do a web search, you won’t find any new info past the late 1970’s.
-Fortunately, someone associated with Fanny (Editor’s note: That was Byron Wilkins) was able to put me in contact with her.
+Fortunately, someone associated with Fanny (Editor’s note: that was Byron Wilkins) was able to put me in contact with her.
 Nickey lives on the other side of the world and she is very reclusive.
 The following interview took place over the course of several weeks via email and is the first interview that she has done in close to 20 years.
 Be forewarned, she is very intelligent, caustic, and opinionated.
 She does not suffer fools lightly.
 She is also a survivor in one of the most mercurial businesses in the world.
 This is what she had to say.

 Technodyke: Tell us about your early life and how you got into music?